 There are many risks and limitations involved in borrowing within super, so you should make sure you completely understand the process, SMSF costs, limitations and risks associated with this prior to borrowing or purchasing a property.
 The loan provider will also legally require you to seek advice from a financial planner before lending your SMSF any money.

 If you want to know the ways that you can access your super tax-free, then check out this video, below:

 Can I Use My Super To Buy My First Home?

 The benefit of the First Home Super Saver Scheme is that voluntary concessional contributions can reduce your personal income tax.
-Also, both types of contributions, when invested within super, will have earnings taxed at a maximum of 15%, which may be lower than your individual tax rate, allowing you to save for your deposit sooner.
+Also, the tax on super earnings resulting from both types of contributions will be taxed at a maximum of 15%, which may be lower than your individual tax rate, allowing you to save for your deposit sooner.

 Make sure you understand the FHSS rules in full before using it to save towards your first home.
 You can read more here.

 Can I Withdraw My Super to Buy a House?

 Yes, you can withdraw your super to buy a house if you are eligible to access your super.
 In order to withdraw your super, you need to have first satisfied a superannuation condition of release.

 The most common forms of a superannuation condition of release is meeting the superannuation definition of retirement, or attaining age 65.
 However, there are other conditions of release, too.